extremeshok/clamav-unofficial-sigs/README.md

 ### Linux Malware Detect support (as of May 2015, updated January 2020)
 Usage of free Linux Malware Detect clamav signatures: https://www.rfxn.com/projects/linux-malware-detect/
  - Enabled by default, no configuration required

+### Need a database added ?
+Missing a database or a database not working ?
+Please post on the issue tracker : https://github.com/extremeshok/clamav-unofficial-sigs/issues

 ## USAGE